willyvaessen/100DaysofCode/README.md

 working towards the end of this lesson.

 I added the landing page, that is part of the course, to this repository today.

+## 24 September 2024

+Not much time to code today.
+We'll be out to Utrecht for the Pretty Woman musical.
+A little sololearn (CSS Class & ID Selectors) will have to do for today.